2ndQuadrant/pglogical/README.md

 - `pglogical.create_subscription(subscription_name name, provider_dsn text,
   replication_sets text[], synchronize_structure boolean,
   synchronize_data boolean)`
   Creates a subscription from current node to the provider node.
+Command does not block, just initiates the action.

   Parameters:
   - `subscription_name` - name of the subscription, must be unique